Managing the Gavi Transition

 Gavi provides a variety of support to lower income countries with the goal of accelerating equitable uptake of vaccines, increasing effectiveness and efficiency of immunisation service delivery as an integrated part of strengthened health systems, and improving the sustainability of national immunisation programmes.
 As countries cross the World Bank’s low-income country threshold, Gavi begins to wind down its financial commitments, while countries increase their co-financing until they become fully self-financing.
 During the transition process, Gavi intensifies its support to help countries achieve financial and programmatic sustainability.
 More information about the Gavi transition process can be found on Gavi’s website.

-Gavi’s vision for a successful transition is one in which countries have successfully expanded their national immunisation programmes with vaccines of public health importance and sustain these vaccines post-transition with high and equitable coverage of target populations, while having robust systems and decision-making processes in place to support the introduction of future vaccines.
+Gavi’s vision for a successful transition is one in which countries have expanded their national immunisation programmes with vaccines of public health importance and sustain these vaccines post-transition with high and equitable coverage of target populations, while having robust systems and decision-making processes in place to support the introduction of future vaccines.
+Explore our resources that highlight good strategies and promising practices for tackling challenges for transitioning countries.

-Click the button below to access Gavi and partner resources related to the Gavi transition process, including recordings of webinars from the Network’s “Ask Gavi” series featuring Gavi representatives.
+Click the buttons below to access network and partner resources related to the transition process, including recordings of webinars from the Network’s “Ask Gavi” series featuring Gavi representatives and resources that highlight good strategies and promising practices to address common challenges related to the transition.

 Other Focus Areas